GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 === Sound Source localization in robotics
 <sec:ssl:sota:ssl_in_robotics>

+#draft[
+ TODO: There is a paragraph in SoundSpaces with litterature on SSL for robotics ]

 As demonstrated above, although #acr("SSL") has been studied as a self-contained problem, it certainly has an important number of downstream applications.
 Among those, robotics is a significant use case of #acr("SSL") algorithms.
 Perception is an essential building block of a social robotics platform.